-- 12. The World Heritage Committee at its 31st session (Christchurch, 2007) adopted with immediate effect the reinforced monitoring mechanism proposed by the Director-General to ensure the proper implementation of its decisions concerning the state of conservation of properties.
-The Committee underlined that reinforced monitoring is a constant cooperative process with the State Party concerned (Decision 31 COM 5.2). - 13.
-At its 34th session (Brasilia, 2010), the Committee decided to apply/ or to continue applying this Reinforced monitoring mechanism to the following World Heritage properties: - (i) Virunga National Park (Democratic Republic of the Congo) Continuation - (ii) Kahuzi-Biega National Park (Democratic Republic of the Congo) Continuation - (iii) Garamba National Park (Democratic Republic of the Congo) Continuation - (iv) Salonga National Park (Democratic Republic of the Congo) Continuation - (v) Old City of Jerusalem and its Walls (site proposed by Jordan) Continuation - (vi) Medieval Monuments in Kosovo (Serbia) Continuation - (vii) Preah Vihear (Cambodia) Continuation - (viii) Manovo Gounda St. Floris National Park (Central African Republic) Continuation - 14.
-At its 35th session (UNESCO, 2011), the Committee decided to apply/ or to continue applying this Reinforced monitoring mechanism to the following World Heritage properties [To be updated following the 35th session of the Committee]
+12. The World Heritage Committee at its 31st session (Christchurch, 2007) adopted with immediate effect the reinforced monitoring mechanism proposed by the Director-General to ensure the proper implementation of its decisions concerning the state of conservation of properties.
+The Committee underlined that reinforced monitoring is a constant cooperative process with the State Party concerned (Decision 31 COM 5.2).

+13. At its 34th session (Brasilia, 2010), the Committee decided to continue applying this Reinforced monitoring mechanism to the following World Heritage properties:

+- (i) Virunga National Park (Democratic Republic of the Congo) Continuation - (ii) Kahuzi-Biega National Park (Democratic Republic of the Congo) Continuation - (iii) Garamba National Park (Democratic Republic of the Congo) Continuation - (iv) Salonga National Park (Democratic Republic of the Congo) Continuation - (v) Old City of Jerusalem and its Walls (site proposed by Jordan) Continuation - (vi) Medieval Monuments in Kosovo (Serbia) Continuation - (vii) Preah Vihear (Cambodia) Continuation - (viii) Manovo Gounda St. Floris National Park (Central African Republic) Continuation

+14. At its 35th session (UNESCO, 2011), the Committee decided to continue applying this Reinforced Monitoring Mechanism to all the above-mentioned properties.

-International Conferences and Symposiums
+International conferences and symposiums

-- 15. A number of international conferences and symposiums focused on various World Heritage issues were organized by the World Heritage Centre or with the Centre's assistance.
-An inventory of these activities is included in document WHC-11/35.COM/5A. - 16.
-At its 34th session (Brasilia, 2010), the Committee decided that a draft of the Strategic Action Plan and Vision should be elaborated at the 35th session of the Committee for transmission to the 18th session of General Assembly in 2011 for its consideration.
+15. A number of international conferences and symposiums focused on various World Heritage issues were organized by the World Heritage Centre or with the Centre's assistance.
+An inventory of these activities is included in document WHC-11/35.COM/5A.

+16. At its 34th session (Brasilia, 2010), the Committee decided that a draft of the Strategic Action Plan and Vision should be elaborated at the 35th session of the Committee for transmission to the 18th session of General Assembly in 2011 for its consideration.
 A specific open-ended Working Group, established by the Committee at its 33rd and 34th sessions, and chaired by Australia met to discuss the issues regarding the Future of the Convention.
-Several experts meetings were organized in the framework of the reflexion on this subject and notably:
+Several experts meetings were organized in the framework of the reflection on this subject and notably:

-- Expert Meeting in Paraty, Brazil, in March 2010, on the relationship between the World Heritage Convention, conservation and sustainable development.

-- Expert meeting on "Upstream processes to nominations: creative approaches in the nomination process" in Phuket, Thailand in April 2010, with the aim to identify options to refine and augment the provision of support, advice and feedback to States Parties throughout the nomination process.
+- Expert Meeting in Paraty (Brazil, March 2010), on the relationship between the World Heritage Convention, conservation and sustainable development. - Expert meeting on "Upstream processes to nominations: creative approaches in the nomination process" in Phuket (Thailand, April 2010), with the aim to identify options to refine and augment the provision of support, advice and feedback to States Parties throughout the nomination process.

-- Expert meeting on "Decision-making procedures of the statutory organs of the World Heritage Convention" in Manama, Bahrain in December 2010, to identify opportunities for increasing the efficiency and transparency of these procedures.

-- Expert meeting on "Global state of conservation challenges for World Heritage properties" in Dakar (Senegal) in April 2011, with the aim to develop creative approaches to assist States Parties and World Heritage site-managers in effectively responding to the range of problems that emerge from inscribed properties.
+- Expert meeting on "Decision-making procedures of the statutory organs of the World Heritage Convention" in Manama (Bahrain, December 2010), to identify opportunities for increasing the efficiency and transparency of these procedures. - Expert meeting on "Global state of conservation challenges for World Heritage properties" in Dakar (Senegal, April 2011), with the aim to develop creative approaches to assist States Parties and World Heritage site-managers in effectively responding to the range of problems that emerge from inscribed properties.

-17. A Draft Strategic Action Plan and Vision to guide the implementation of the World Heritage Convention over the decade 2012-2022 has been presented to the 35th session of the World Heritage Committee.
-[To be updated following the 35th session of the Committee]
+17. A Draft Strategic Action Plan and Vision to guide the implementation of the World Heritage Convention over the decade 2012-2022 was presented to the 35th session of the World Heritage Committee.
+An open-ended working group was established by the 35th session which updated and refined the Strategic Action Plan and Vision (Decisions 35 COM 12 A to 35 COM 12 E) for the consideration of the 18th General Assembly.